Residence Life & Housing Staff

 Director of Residence Life & Housing

 Jimmy has been working professionally in the residence life & housing field of higher education for over 20 years.
 While earning his dual undergrad degrees and his Master's Degree at Jacksonville State University, he served as an RA, a graduate hall director, and as the director of the residence hall judiciary board.
-Here at Roanoke College, Jimmy supervises the Greek resident managers for the fraternities and sororities and the head resident advisor for the Elizabeth Campus.
+Here at Roanoke College, Jimmy is responsible for the day-to-day operations of the residence halls as well as the Residence Life & Housing Office.
+He supervises the Greek resident managers for the fraternities and sororities and the head resident advisor for the Elizabeth Campus.
+Finally, together, he and Rachael, the associate director, create the vision for the residence life program and supervise the ADs.

-Rachael oversees the Northside Neighborhood consisting of the CBR Complex (Caldwell, Beamer, Ritter), New Hall, and Sections (Wells, Yonce, Fox) as well as Afton Apartments and Catawba Hall from the Westside Neighborhood.
+Rachael oversees the community development, training, and supervision of ADs, HRAs, RAs, and GRMs.
+In addition, Rachael runs the Northside Neighborhood consisting of the CBR Complex (Caldwell, Beamer, Ritter), New Hall, and Sections (Wells, Yonce, Fox) as well as Afton Apartments and Catawba Hall from the Westside Neighborhood.
 Rachael received a Bachelor of Arts in Psychology from Flagler College in 2014, a Master of Arts in Student Affairs Administration in Higher Education from Ball State University in 2015, and joined the Roanoke College community in 2016 as an AD.
 She decided to explore another career opportunity in student conduct in 2020, but ultimately decided to return to Roanoke in 2021.
 She is a two-time recipient of SEAHO Service Award for the Commonwealth of Virginia and has been an active member of VACUHO.
 Rachael serves as a RAD Self Defense instructor on campus and enjoys fostering meaningful relationships with students!
 Rachael also enjoys camping, kayaking, sports, and traveling with her spouse, Jess.